teddykr08/scaffold/app/docs/free/FREE_QUICKSTART.md

 ## Troubleshooting

 - **Form not loading?** Check that your `app_id` and `task_name` match what you created
-- **Fields not showing?** Make sure you created both global fields and task fields
+- **Fields not showing?** Make sure you created task fields for the correct task name
 - **Template not working?** Verify the template uses `{{field_name}}` exactly as you defined it

 ## Next Steps